Kitware/vtk-examples/src/Python/Plotting/MultiplePlots.md

 ### Description

-Display Display multiple plots by using viewports in a single render window.
+Display multiple plots by using viewports in a single render window.

 In this case, we display two graphs side-by-side.